JulioSordo/XID/README.md

 # XID - eXistence ID

 ![XID Logo Placeholder](https://via.placeholder.com/150)
-*(Note: Replace with your project logo or remove this line if no logo yet)*

 Welcome to **XID (eXistence ID)**, a sovereign, decentralized digital identity system built on the **XRP Ledger**.
 XID is designed to empower individuals with a universal Life Charter that encompasses health, finances, education, licenses, voting, global citizenship, and emergency services—without reliance on governments, banks, or intermediaries.